Learn best practices for connecting to directory servers

-The following sections describe best practices for deploying group mapping for on-premises directory services.
+changes.
+The following best practices are recommended for configuring group mapping for Lightweight

 Plan User-ID Best Practices for Group Mapping Deployment